TrimAgency/angular-jcf-module/README.md

 For non CLI projects add the required script tags to index.html.
 Please reference [JCF](https://github.com/w3co/jcf/blob/master/README.md) for more information.

-Add the JcfModule to the `app.module.ts` imports array:
+Add the JcfModule to the `app.module.ts` imports array(or any module that requires the jcf attribute directive):
 ```
+import { JcfModule } from 'angular2-jcf-directive/jcfModule';

 @NgModule({
   declarations: [
     AppComponent